Frequently Asked Questions

 Yes, most insurance companies cover the cost of one mammogram per year. - What if I’m uninsured?

-For anyone who is uninsured, Tough Enough to Wear Pink can help cover the cost (visit How to Get Assistance for more information). - Will a 3D Tomosynthesis mammogram cost me more?
+For anyone who is uninsured, Gunnison Tough can help cover the cost (visit How to Get Assistance for more information). - Will a 3D Tomosynthesis mammogram cost me more?

 It depends.
 Some insurance companies do not yet cover the additional costs associated with a 3D exam.
 GVH will work with your insurance company to get the full cost covered, but if your insurance company does not agree to cover a 3D exam, the additional out-of-pocket cost is roughly $60. - Do I need an order from a doctor?